JeMaNd-r/Conservation_across_scales/README.md

 To start directly with the shared clean but incomplete data, following steps need to be considered:

-1. Coordinates are missing.
+1. Coordinates are missing in continental and regional data.
 They can be requested as described above or otherwise need to be removed from the analysis.
 Latter is possible by removing both Latitude and Longitude in the `mahal_vars` object definition in `00_Parameters.R`.
 The scripts would than pair protected and unprotected sites without considering spatial location.
 Not that Latitude and Longitude are also required in other steps of the analysis, e.g. to pair sites with distance lower than the distance threshold for continental scale (`radius_thres`); thus, be aware of error messages.

 2. Data provided are incomplete; thus, number of sites paired and results may change or pairing may not be possible due to missing sites.